Skip to the content.

 • True Stereo WAV BRIRs: True Stereo BRIR in WAV format for convolution.
 One file with 4 channels representing L and R speakers (LL LR RL RR) at specified sample rate and bit depth.

 • HeSuVi WAV BRIRs: BRIRs in HeSuVi compatible WAV format.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz.
-The directions of the channels can be configured in the ‘HeSuVi Channel Configuration’ tab on the right.
+The directions of the channels can be configured in the ‘HeSuVi & Multichannel Configuration’ tab on the right.

 • SOFA File: BRIR dataset file in SOFA (Spatially Oriented Format for Acoustics) format.
 The SOFA convention can be selected in the Misc.
 Settings section under ‘Additional Tools & Settings’ tab.